notcooler/cm-ticket-testing/README.md

 python3 main.py local
 ```
 If you are running it on your local computer, make sure to add the ``local`` argument to it.
 This makes sure no new chrome is installed and is easier to use.
 Without the local argument the code may assume it's running on actions.
 Check ``utils/loadDriver.py`` for further info.

+Or you can run it via github actions by running the ``runAllTests`` workflow.

 # Make your own test
 A barebones test should have atleast one test function where only one argument takes place named driver.